Cragady/circles-plus-plus/README.md

 ## Where It's at currently

 This will likely need to be combed through with a debugger and a profiler to make sure I'm not abusing memory.
-This can be run via CLI, but clickinng on the executable doesn't work and gives an error.
+This can be run via CLI, but clicking on the executable doesn't work and gives an error.

 I would like to resolve this, and then get this to a point where this can run on Linux and Windows.